kamiazya/web-csv-toolbox/README.md

   - 🔄 Flexible BOM handling.
   - 🗜️ Supports various compression formats.
   - 🔤 Charset specification for diverse encoding.
+- 📦 **Lightweight and Zero Dependencies**: No external dependencies, only Web Standards APIs.
+- 📚 **Fully Typed and Documented**: Fully typed and documented with [TypeDoc](https://typedoc.org/).
+- 🚀 **Using WebAssembly for High Performance**: WebAssembly is used for high performance parsing. (_Experimental_)
+  - 📦 WebAssembly is used for high performance parsing.

 ## Installation 📥